jkirangw/WORMpipe/docs/source/index.rst

 WORMpipe is a genome analysis pipeline for:
 --------------------------------------------

--  Quality control of hifi DNA sequence reads
+-  Quality control of HiFi DNA sequence reads
 -  Estimation of major genome features such as size, repetitiveness, heterozygosity
 -  De novo genome assembly using either flye or Hifiasm